 The Modern Linguists at Fitzwilliam are a strong and distinctive group within College.
 We encourage them to work together and to help one other as much as possible so that first-year students soon get to know those in their second and final year and benefit from their experience of the College and the University.
 The linguists thus come naturally to form a sort of informal club.
 Frequently the Fitzwilliam linguists arrange parties for themselves and their friends.
 Fitzwilliam students are among the most active members of the Hilltop Linguists' Society, which organizes termly events for linguists from Churchill, Murray Edwards, Girton and Fitzwilliam Colleges.
 These are very popular, as they usually feature a short, lively talk followed by a dinner at one of the member colleges.
 The Modern Linguists' Dinner, a formal event held in the Lent Term each year, has become one of the most well-attended functions in the College calendar, as are the occasional Linguists' Curry outings and the elegant end-of-year Linguists' Soiree.

-All applicants to Modern Languages must apply for at least one language which they are taking, or have taken, at A Level.
+All applicants to Modern Languages must apply for at least one language which they are taking, or have taken, at A Level (or equivalent).
 If the applicant intends to take the second language ab initio, a second language A Level is not required (although it is a common choice).
 Aside from this, there are no further required subjects.
 The typical A Level offer for Modern Languages is A*AA.
 Fitzwilliam would usually specify that the A* should be in a language.
 The typical IB offer is 40-42 points with 776 at Higher Level.

 Applicants are also required to sit the Modern and Medieval Languages admissions written assessment, if invited for interview.
 More information can be found on the University website.